WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 #### Method 1
 1. Go to this [website](https://shorturl.at/hfr4V)
-2. You should be at the Setup tab, Find your 2 DNS servers under Linked IPs
+2. You should be at the Setup tab, Find your 2 DNS servers under the Linked IPs section
-3. Insert either one or both if you can in your VPN's DNS configuration, if you can't find that option you likely can't use that VPN with the DNS
+3. Insert either one or both if you can in your VPN's DNS configuration, if you can't find the option, this won't work.

 ### Revoked?
 So you've gotten yourself revoked, Follow the methods listed below and you should be unrevoked.